wichmannpas/django-rest-authtoken/README.md

 ### Confirmation Email
 It is possible to optionally enable an email confirmation.
 An email will be sent upon registration to the provided email address.
 For this to work, the user model needs to contain a `BooleanField` that stores whether the email address has been confirmed already.
+If email confirmation should be mandatory to be able to login, this can be set to the `active` field of the user (which is respected by django-rest-authtoken upon login).

 A minimal example of a compatible user model could look like this:

 ```python
 class User(AbstractUser):